 Don’t worry, it wasn’t the Swedish meatballs, I just was scoping out some Ikea bathroom storage hacks to share with you.

-Ikea Bathroom Storage Hacks Straight From the Store
+Ikea Bathroom Storage Ideas Straight From the Store

 If you’ve never been to a Ikea, then you might not know that Ikea is more than just a store.
 It’s an experience.
-It’s quite remarkable, actually.
+They literally provide all the best ikea bathroom hacks right there.

-The tiny homes and room vignettes are chock full of ideas for how to use the space you have best.
-And Ikea does not ignore the bathroom.
+The tiny homes and room vignettes are set up to prove you have enough space to buy all their stuff.
+But this trip was all about the bathroom ikea hacks.
 There are several faux bathrooms that I visited and snapped some pics of some great ideas for making the most of the space in your bathroom.

-If you have an awkward skinny spot in your bathroom then the Godmorgon high cabinet might be just what you need.
+If you have an awkward skinny spot in your bathroom then these Ikea Godmorgon units might be a perfect fit.
+If you have more room, you could use the billy bookcase in the bathroom.

-I love this version with a glass door on top and a solid door on the bottom so that you can keep prettier, decorative stuff displayed and boring stuff behind closed doors.
+I love this version with a glass door on top and a solid door on the bottom so that you can keep prettier, decorative items displayed and boring stuff behind closed doors.

 #2 Multipurpose Furniture For Your Bathroom